stanman71/Python_Projects/vLab/README.md

 ### Update the configuration

-Upload configuration from an external file
+upload configuration from an external file

 ------------